narendermajoka/ExpressJsLearning/README.md

 if error is thrown like throw new Error('message') then express js will automatically handle this error and call next with this object, everntually all the errors will come inside 4 argument middleware

+File Upload and Download
+To work with files we need to npm install multer we need to set multer as middlerware to work with files

+app.use(
+    multer({storage: fileStorage, fileFilter: fileFilter}).single('image') //image is the field name in form );